-One way we get confused about who we are deep down is the way in which we play many roles in our life time, sometimes in the same day.
-Each and every one of these you’s are the real you even when they can be quite different.
+One way we get confused about who we are deep down is the way in which we play many roles in our lifetime, sometimes in the same day.
+Each and every one of these you’s is the real you even when they can be quite different.

 Changing those roles may feel like an actor changing their costume.
 Roles each come with an imaginary role hat.
 People in recovery may find it difficult to move from role to role while maintaining their recovery.

 We are all children with parents.
 Even when we reach our senior citizen years, if our parents are still living we will continue to be our parent’s children.
 For some of us, this is a good thing.
 For others of you, you would prefer to not fill that role but somehow after one short phone call, we can get right back into the feelings we had as small children.

 Five minutes after getting off the phone with your parent you can be yelling at your own child.
 You are now in the parent role.
 While these two roles are very different both are the real you.
 But your roles don’t stop there.

 We also are partners or ex-partners or about-to-be-partners depending on the state of our romantic relationships at the time.

 We, many of us, also have work roles.
 Even those who do not work at paid employment may have “welfare recipient” roles that require you to attend sessions and do various activities to continue to receive your assistance.

 The critical factor here is to keep your head straight on what your role is now, in this minute, and to be able to meet all these various role requirements.

 Recovering people struggle to keep their roles separate.
 Yes, you are a person with depression, anxiety or substance abuse issues but you still need to fill those parent, child, partner roles also.